dotlang/language/README.md

 var h : int|exception = get_number()
 return x if ( h :: x:int)
 ```
-- **none**: Nothing equals `none`.
+- **none**: Nothing equals `nothing`.
 It won't match in any `::` or if.
- There is no value for it.
  You can use it's type for return value of a function.
  But there is no value you can return. `return` will do that.
- Type of a block of code, is `none`.
-It is reverse of `any` where everything matches with it.
+ Type of an empty block of code, is `none`.
+It is reverse of `anything` where everything matches with it.

 ###loop, break, continue
 `loop(5) { ... }`